Vyral/brian-lessinger/_posts/2019-11-04-save-the-date-for-these-2-client-appreciation-events.md

 On that note, we have a couple of upcoming client appreciation events that we’d love to see you attend:

 **On Tuesday, November 26, we’ll be doing our annual pie giveaway.** Hopefully, by now you’ve received your invitations to RSVP for your free pies in time for Thanksgiving.
-If you haven’t received your invitation or you haven’t yet RSVPed, you can do so by sending me an email.
-Learn more here.
+If you haven’t received your invitation or you haven’t yet RSVPed, you can do so by sending me an email rsvp@thelessingerteam.com.
+Please RSVP November 18th.

 The following week **on Saturday, December 10, we’ll be hosting our annual photo shoot with Santa Claus**.
 Be sure to bring your friends and family\!
-Learn more here.
+Again please RSVP by sending us an email at rsvp@thelessingerteam.com.
+Please RSVP December 4th.&nbsp;

 Once again, we thank you for your support over the years, and we hope to see you at our upcoming holiday events\!